YouMingYeh/github-blog/README.md

   - `/[owner]/[repo]/edit/[id]`: The editor page for the blog post.
   - `/[owner]/[repo]/posts/[id]`: The published blog post page.

 3. The app is divided into two versions, v1 and v2.
-The v1 is the self-host only version, and the v2 is the platform version, which can be used to host multiple blogs for multiple users and repos.
+The v1 is the self-host version, and the v2 is the platform version, which can be used to host multiple blogs for multiple users and repos.
-4. The app is built with TypeScript, Shadcn/ui, and TailwindCSS.
-5. The app is using GitHub Issues as the backend database, and GitHub OAuth for authentication.
+4. The app is using GitHub Issues as the backend database, and GitHub OAuth for authentication.
-6. The content of the blogs will be fetched in the server components and pass to the client components for rendering.
-This is to improve SEO.
+5. The content of the blogs will be fetched in the server components and pass to the client components for rendering.
+Also, utilizing the React Suspense feature.
+This is to improve SEO and UX.
-7. Requirements:
+6. Requirements:
 - [x] GitHub OAuth Login
 - [x] Post Management
 - [x] User Interface - Pagination